-1) Have the sleep-over at your house and have your child’s absorbent training pants already in the bed hidden under the covers.
+- Have the sleep-over at your house and have our child’s absorbent training pants already in the bed hidden under the covers.
 Your child can put them on after “lights out.”

-2) Tell your child he does not have to share the reason for not wanting to sleep away from home.
+- Tell your child that he does not have to share the reason for not wanting to sleep away from home.

-3) Alternatively, he can tell his friends that YOU, the meanie parent, will not allow him to attend sleepovers yet.
+- Alternatively, he can tell his friends that YOU, the mean parent, will not allow him to attend sleepovers yet.

 Of course, your child’s health care provider can help ensure that your child merely has an immature bladder-to-brain messaging system and not any other cause of his bed-wetting.
 Your doctor can also help evaluate if your child’s self esteem is affected by his bedwetting.